Last updated on April 26th, 2021 at 03:29 pm

 A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact-checked on a per-article basis.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate Parler to be extreme right in bias and a Questionable social media outlet based on membership that consists of mostly far-right questionable sources, promotion of conspiracy theories, propaganda, and hate, as well as a lack of transparency and frequent publishing of fake news.
+- Overall, we rate Parler to be extreme right in bias and a Questionable social media outlet based on membership that consists of mostly far-right questionable sources, promotion of conspiracy theories, propaganda, hate, and a lack of transparency and frequent publishing of fake news.

-Reasoning: Extreme Right, Poor Sources, Conspiracy, Propaganda, Hate, Lack of Transparency, Fake News
+Questionable Reasoning: Poor Sources, Conspiracy, Propaganda, Hate, Lack of Transparency, Fake News

 Some notable dates include:

 - In December 2018, a tweet by conservative activist Candace Owens brought 40,000 users to the site.

 - In June 2019, Parler said its user base more than doubled when around 200,000 accounts from Saudi Arabia signed up to the network.

 - In May 2020, after President Trump’s tweets were flagged for misinformation regarding mail-in ballots, Parler published a “Declaration of Internet Independence” modeled after the United States Declaration of Independence and began using the #Twexit hashtag, which resulted in a surge of sign-ups.

 - On June 24, 2020, the Wall Street Journal reported that the Trump campaign was looking for alternatives to social media networks that had restricted their posts and advertising and that Parler was being considered.